kura52/sushi-browser/README.md

 - Updated to youtube-dl 2017.12.23
 - Updated to Muon 4.5.31 (chromium 63.0.3239.84)
 - Fixed a lot of bugs

-#### New function(v0.12.1)
-- Updated to youtube-dl 2017.12.02
-- Updated to ffmpeg 3.4
-- Updated to aria2c 1.33
-- Chrome Extension improvements (chrome.contentSettings, chrome.browsingData, chrome.notifications)
-- Fix a lot of Chrome Extension's bugs
-- Fix a session manager bug

 #### New function(v0.11.0)
 - Add Fingerprint Protection and NoScript function